hsc-latte/hs32core-rtl/docs/isa.rst

 the PC, LR and the special purpose FLAGS and MCR banked registers.
 All registers have a fixed length of 32-bits.

 Below is a table of the register banks across all modes.
-Supervisor mode is the default state of the processor and enters IRQ mode upon an interrupt.
+The processor's default state is supervisor mode and enters IRQ mode upon an interrupt.

 +-----------+-------------------------+-------------------------------------+
 | Encoding  | Mode (bank)             | Description                         |